apache/sling-org-apache-sling-feature/readme.md

 As these applications are generally based on many bundles, describing each bundle individually in the application definition becomes unwieldy once the number of bundles reaches a certain level.

-Addinally, OSGi has no mechanism to describe other elements of the application definition, such as configuration or custom artifacts.
+Additionally, OSGi has no mechanism to describe other elements of the application definition, such as configuration or custom artifacts.

 The Sling OSGi Feature Model introduces a higher level to describe OSGi applications that encapsulates the details of the various components that the application is built up from.
 It allows the description of an entire OSGi-based application based on reusable